Leandromaro/Threads/README.md

 ### Reentrant Synchronization

 Recall that a thread cannot acquire a lock owned by another thread.
 But a thread can acquire a lock that it already owns.
-Allowing a thread to acquire the same lock more than once enables reentrant synchronization.
-This describes a situation where synchronized code, directly or indirectly, invokes a method that also contains synchronized code, and both sets of code use the same lock.
+Allowing a thread to acquire the same lock more than once enables reentrant synchronization. __This describes a situation where synchronized code, directly or indirectly, invokes a method that also contains synchronized code, and both sets of code use the same lock__.
 Without reentrant synchronization, synchronized code would have to take many additional precautions to avoid having a thread cause itself to block.

 ### Atomic Access